iqbal-lab-org/pandora/toy_example/README.md

 ```
 msas/ : contains the MSAs of the two genes we are using as toy example here, GC00006032 and GC00010897;
 prgs/toy_prg.fa : contains the PRGs of the two genes, GC00006032 and GC00010897.
 These are fairly simple PRGs.
 GC00006032 contains 4 variant sites, each representing a SNP, while GC00010897 contains 5;
 reads/ : contains perfect simulated reads from two toy samples.
-We simulated perfect reads, where one sample genotypes to one base of the variant site, while the other sample genotypes to the other;
+We simulated perfect reads, where one sample genotypes to one allele of the variant sites, while the other sample genotypes towards the other allele;
-pandora_workflow_data : contains other data to run the pandora workflow;
+pandora_workflow_data : contains other input and configuration files to run the pandora workflow;
 ```

 ##  pandora without de novo discovery